-Every now and then you come across a new recipe that has you thinking “This is so simple and tastes so amazing.
+Every now and then you come across a new recipe that has you thinking, “This is so simple and tastes so amazing.
 Where has it been all of my life?”
-These juicy burgers definitely fit into that category.
-In fact, just before I sat down to write this I had to get some more pork out to thaw because there is no way I am sharing this recipe with you today, and talking about it, and emailing about it, and NOT getting to have it!
-The trick is in that one surprise ingredient that I did not see coming – but it makes all the difference in the world.
+These juicy ground pork burgers definitely fit into that category.
+In fact, just before I sat down to write this I had to get some more pork out to thaw because there is no way I am sharing this recipe with you today, talking about it, emailing about it, and NOT getting to have it!
+The trick is in that one surprise ingredient that I did not see coming, but it makes all the difference in the world.

 That’s it.
 But the trick is in what you do with that apple.